one piece live action - everything you need to know

 How Many Episodes Will One Piece Season 1 Have?

 As mentioned earlier, this show was previously confirmed to have 10 episodes.
-But now, there are rumors that the first season of Netflix’s One Piece live action series has been reduced to eight episodes.
-IMDb has also listed 10 episodes under the live-action series but only has titles for the first eight episodes.
-So, it will likely have 8 or 10 episodes.
-We have to wait for an official confirmation to share details on the official episode count.
+But now, it has been confirmed by the team that the first season of Netflix’s One Piece live-action series has been reduced to eight episodes.
+IMDb has also listed 8 episodes under the live-action series and has titles for the first eight episodes.
+However, the titles of the episodes have not been confirmed yet as the leaks and the titles on IMDb differ.
+We’ll list them both for your convenience here, according to IMDb these are the titles of the episodes and the order is unknown at this moment too:

 One Piece Live-Action Series: Cast and Characters